-Make sure to take our free stock investing courses.
+Make sure to take our free online trading courses.
 We teach you not only options and swing trading but how to day trade as well.
-So can you day trade on Robinhood?
-Keep reading to find out.
+So, can you day trade on Robinhood?
+Keep reading and we’ll show you how!

 So you know you can only make three-day trades in a five trading day period unless you have at least $25,000 of equity in your Instant or Gold account at the end of the previous day.

 I know this sounds tricky, but it just means that to day trade today, you need to have had more than $25,000 in your Account at the end of the day yesterday.

 Not surprisingly, the value of your portfolio may fluctuate above $25,000 at any point during the trading day.
 But what’s important is your closing balance of the previous trading day.

 Robinhood makes it easy to verify whether you are restricted from day trading or not by simply visiting the Account—> Day Trades section of your app.

 Keep in mind this value doesn’t include your Gold Buying Power–only the cash and stocks in your account.

 However, the five-trading-day window doesn’t necessarily line up with the calendar week.
 For example, Wednesday through Tuesday could be a five-trading-day period.

 If you place your fourth day trade in the five-day window, your account’s marked for pattern day trading for ninety calendar days.

 In short, this means you can’t place any day trades for ninety days unless you bring your account above $25,000.
 Make sure to have proper stock market training so you don’t blow up your trading account.
 Don’t worry, Robinhood will remind you as you make day trades.
 A window will pop up and tell you “You just made your second day trade” for example.

 Unfortunately no. If you want to day trade on Robinhood, your instant deposits won’t count towards meeting the $25,000 minimum.
 For example, let’s say you transferred $1,000 into your Robinhood account.